galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

 > ### {% icon question %} Questions about UMIs
 >
-> 1. Are UMIs specific to genes? i.e. Can the same UMI map to different genes?
+> 1. Are UMIs specific to genes?
+Can the same UMI map to different genes?
 > 2. Can the same UMI map to different mRNA molecules of the same gene?
 >
 > > ### {% icon solution %} Solution
 > >
-> 1. No. The same UMI can tag transcripts of different genes.
+> 1. No, the same UMI barcode can tag transcripts of *different* genes.
 UMIs are not universal tags, they are just 'added randomness' that help reduce amplification bias -- not unique to any particular gene.
 > > 2.
 Yes, UMIs are not precise but operate probabilistically.
 In most cases, two transcripts of the same gene will be tagged by different UMIs.
 In rarer (but still prevalent) cases, the same UMI will capture different transcripts of the same gene.
 > >  * One helpful way to think about how quantification is performed is to observe the following heirarchy of data `Cell Barcode → Gene → UMI`
 > >